gazebosim/docs/garden/moving_robot.md

 * In one terminal type

-    `ign gazebo building_robot.sdf`
+    `gz sim building_robot.sdf`

 * In the top right corner click on the plugins dropdown list (vertical ellipsis), click the Key Publisher.

 * In another terminal type

-    `ign topic -e -t /keyboard/keypress`
+    `gz topic -e -t /keyboard/keypress`

 The last command will display all messages sent on `/keyboard/keypress` topic.

-In the ignition window press different keys and you should see data (numbers) on the terminal where you run the `ign topic -e -t /keyboard/keypress` command.
+In the ignition window press different keys and you should see data (numbers) on the terminal where you run the `gz topic -e -t /keyboard/keypress` command.

 ![KeyPublisher](tutorials/moving_robot/keypublisher_data.png)